JesusFreke/lalboard/stls/ironfox cluster2/readme.md

 1. Press the four keys all the way down into the openings of [Cluster.stl] and [Top.stl].
 If all went well, the four keys should now operate as intended.
 If they levitate out of the openings or otherwise do not return to idle, you might have inserted some magnets the wrong way.
+It can also happen that there is some stray filament printed in the openings.
+You may need to file a bit.
+Make sure you do not remove the ledge that holds the pressed keys in place.

 ##### Soldering